Gut Health and Weight Loss: The Role of the Microbiome

 When Digestion Affects Metabolism

-The gut does more than digest food.
-It plays a crucial role in regulating inflammation, appetite hormones, and energy extraction from food.
+The gastrointestinal system performs far more than simple nutrient digestion and absorption.
+It plays a crucial regulatory role in systemic inflammation, appetite hormone production, and energy extraction from food through complex interactions with the intestinal microbiome.

 Understanding the Gut-Metabolism Link